64dB0y/gui_calculator/README.md

 This program is GUI calculator

 ## Getting Started

-Just execute this python program :D
+Plz download .ui file and .py file then execute this python program :D
+It will show you a calculator

 ### Prerequisites

 To execute the calculator, (PyQt5, numpy) must be installed.

 If you are not Anaconda Environment you should below command

 pip install --upgrade pip